cbondurant/sudont/README.md

 # sudont
-Grant user permission, then do nothing
+Grants superuser permission, then does nothing

 # installing
 To install, run the following command: